AtharvPanwar/AtharvPanwar/README.md

 <div align="center">

-## 🖤 _“I want to make the things I imagine — and understand the things I don’t.”_
+##  _“I want to make the things I think — and understand the things I don’t.”_

 </div>